Emotional Quotient cover

 The Pitch

 Goleman extended one slice of Gardner's framework and the EQ idea took the world.
-This is what came next: the actual psychometric instrument, the limbic neuroscience, and what EQ looks like as one of eight rather than the IQ-replacement.
+This is what came next: emotion as a measurable ability, the limbic-prefrontal neuroscience, and what EQ looks like as one of eight rather than the IQ-replacement.

 Synopsis